filerjs/filer/README.md

 #### fs.writeFile(filename, data, [options], callback)<a name="writeFile"></a>

-Writes data to a file. `data` can be a string or a buffer, in which case any encoding option is ignored.
+Writes data to a file. `data` can be a string or a buffer (an ArrayBufferView), in which case any encoding option is ignored.
 The `options` argument is optional, and can take the form `"utf8"` (i.e., an encoding) or be an object literal: `{ encoding: "utf8", flag: "w" }`.
 If no encoding is specified, and `data` is a string, the encoding defaults to `'utf8'`.
 The callback gets `(error)`.

 Examples: